 According to reports by the NCEI, one lightning fatality occurred during the period of 2010 to 2017.
 On May 21, 2013 a victim was struck by lightning and killed outside an eating establishment during the nighttime hours of May 21st.
-According to a Lufkin Police spokesman, a chunk of concrete was blown out of the parking lot in a space to the side of the business where she was hit.
+According to a Lufkin Police spokesman, a chunk of concrete was blown out of the parking space near where the victim was hit.